-What is English Grammar?
+What is the English Grammar?

-English grammar is said to be the way by which meanings are encoded into words in English language.
+English grammar is said to be the way by which meanings are encoded into words in the English language.
 The contents are discussed in grammar are words, clauses, sentences, and phrases up to the structure of the texts.
 There are different variations of English like social, regional, cultural and historical.

 Basic components of English grammar: